Kaimahi Horoi Kākahu/Kaiwhakamohani Kākahu

-- may work regular business hours, but could also work weekends and evenings or do shift-work
+- work regular business hours, but may also work evenings and weekends, or do shift work

 - work in conditions that can be hot and may involve hazardous chemicals.

-There are no specific entry requirements for becoming a laundry worker/dry-cleaner, as skills are gained on the job.
+There are no specific requirements to become a laundry worker/dry-cleaner, as you gain skills on the job.

-Employers may want you to gain the New Zealand Certificate in Laundry Processing (Level 2) or the New Zealand Certificate in Drycleaning (Level 3) while you work.
+However, a New Zealand Certificate in Laundry Processing (Level 2) or a New Zealand Certificate in Drycleaning (Level 3) may be useful.

 Laundry workers/dry-cleaners need to be: